ahoaglandnu/movierecapp/README.md

 Routes will be:

-A table of movies reviewed
+A table of movies reviewed.
-A table of critics
+A table of critics.
-A table of the the individual critic displaying the movies they reviewed and if they liked it
+A table of the individual critic displaying the movies they reviewed and if they liked it.

 ## Part 3